Experiences

 To do this, you must go to a notary and make sure you provide the following documentation:

-Remember that in addition to the general admin, there are some specific steps that you must take into account depending on the activity that you are going to carry out with your new business and other additional steps for certain legal entities or if you will be hiring employees.
+Remember that in addition to the general admin, there are some administrative steps that you must take into account according to the business that your company will be doing, and other additional steps for certain legal entities or if you will be hiring employees.

 These specific administrative steps include: